rdboone/rdboone.github.io/docs/07-NEON_AOP.md

 To begin, we will take a look at the structural diversity of the dense mixed deciduous/evergreen forest of HARV.
-We're going to choose a 40 x 40 m spatial extent for our analysis, but first we need to normalize the height values of this LiDAR point cloud from an absolute elevation above mean sea level to height above the ground using the `lidR::lasnormalize()` function.
+We're going to choose a 40 x 40 m spatial extent for our analysis, but first we need to normalize the height values of this LiDAR point cloud from an absolute elevation above mean sea level to height above the ground using the `lidR::normalize_height()` function.

 This function relies on spatial interpolation, and therefore we want to perform this step on an area that is quite a bit larger than our area of interest to avoid edge effects.